realtime-fmri/realtime-fmri.github.io/ImpWalk.md

    to fMRI (e.g. voxel size, temporal sampling, and an indirect relationship to cellular brain activity).

-+ in an multi voxel pattern analysis (MVPA) setting there is usually a training data set (to estimate the parameters for the supervised learning model) and an independent test set (that was never seen by the training step).
++ Multi voxel pattern analysis (MVPA) settings usually require a training data set (to estimate the parameters for the supervised learning model) and an independent test set (that was never seen by the training step).
 +Since the MVPA predicts brain states
 (which are often designed or measured) and not brain maps (which are usually not known), the models are easier to validate.

-In fact, using these concepts it is possible to perform a data driven receiver operating characteristic (ROC) analysis for assessment of fMRI data analysis methodologies (Kjems et al., 2002; LaConte et al., 2003; Shaw et al., 2003; Strother et al., 2002b).
+### TABS implementation